plgd-dev/doc/content/en/features/ocf-cloud-api.md

     https://auth.plgd.cloud/authorize?response_type=code&client_id=cYN3p6lwNcNlOvvUhz55KvDZLQbJeDr5&scope=offline_access&audience=https://try.plgd.cloud&redirect_uri=https://192.168.1.44/things
     ```

-    You should receive a HTTP 302 response and the authorization code will be included at the end of the URL.
+    You should receive an HTTP 302 response and the authorization code will be included at the end of the URL.

     ```url
     https://192.168.1.44/things?code=62InBe9UE_P97kul